MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - There is a method for dealing with exceptions, or the automation is explicitly scoped to meet the majority of situations.
 - There are processes for identifying new automations and for modify existing solutions, though exceptions and 'shadow' development remain.
 - There is recognition that different solutions are associated with different risk and compliance profiles and can be designed and managed accordingly
-- Whole system approaches are attempted and common-data sets and sources begin to be established.
+- Whole system approaches are attempted, and common-data sets and sources begin to be established.
-- Quality Systems incorporate key business process solutions and the solutions are tested for compliance for processes that impact quality
+- Quality Systems incorporate key business process solutions, and the solutions are tested for compliance for processes that impact quality
 - New solutions are designed with tracking, performance metrics and out of bounds notifications

 #### Impacts